Villanova-AI/villanova_developers/docs/villanova10/tutorials/create/mfe/epc.md

 sidebarDepth: 2
 ---

-# Create an Entando Platform Capability
+# Create an Villanova Platform Capability

-An Entando Platform Capability, or EPC, is a packaged component bundle that adds functionality and UX controls to the Platform.
+An Villanova Platform Capability, or EPC, is a packaged component bundle that adds functionality and UX controls to the Platform.
 An EPC simplifies the addition of menu options, an API management page, or WCMS integration like Strapi, all from the App Builder.
 This tutorial demonstrates how to build a simple EPC from a React micro frontend (MFE) bundle.

 ## Prerequisites
-* A working instance of Entando
+* A working instance of Villanova
 * An existing [React MFE](react.md)

 ## Create a Simple EPC